We offer two qualifications in this area:

 - Postgraduate Diploma in Air Pollution Management and Control

 The full-time MSc course runs over a 12-month period, starting in October.
-The taught modules are delivered in the autumn and spring terms, while the summer months focus on the major research project.
-The full-time Postgraduate Diploma (taught modules only) lasts 9 months, from October through to June of the following year.
+The taught modules are delivered in the Autumn and Spring terms, while the summer months focus on the major research project.
+The full-time Postgraduate Diploma (taught modules only) lasts nine months, from October through to June of the following year.

 Both courses are also available on a part-time basis, running over two years.

 The course has nine taught modules, representing 120 credits in total :

 Causes and Effects of Air Pollution